 Another way to propagate a rubber tree plant is by using air layering.
 This method basically leaves the “cutting” on the rubber tree while it is rooting.

-Next, remove any leaves immediately above and below the area where you will be rooting the stem.
-Then take a sharp knife and carefully remove a one-inch wide strip of bark that goes all the way around the stem.
+Next, remove any leaves immediately above and below the area where you will be rooting the stem, then take a sharp knife and carefully remove a 1-inch (2.5 cm.) wide strip of bark that goes all the way around the stem.
 You should have a “naked” ring that goes around the stem of the rubber tree plant.
 Remove all of the soft tissue in that ring, but leave the hard center wood intact.

-After this, dust the ring with rooting hormone.
-Then cover the ring with damp sphagnum moss.
+After this, dust the ring with rooting hormone and cover the ring with damp sphagnum moss.
 Secure the sphagnum moss to the stem with a plastic covering.
 Make sure the moss is completely covered.
 The plastic will help keep the sphagnum moss damp as well.

-In 2-3 weeks, the stem of the rubber tree should have developed roots at the ring.
-After it has developed root, cut the rooted stem from the mother plant and repot the new plant.
+In two to three weeks, the stem of the rubber tree should have developed roots at the ring.
+After it has developed roots, cut the rooted stem from the mother plant and repot the new plant.